 Our Geological Heritage Team has the mission to inspire fun geological heritage interpretation.
 We bring together passionate professionals from the geological heritage interpretation field and share best interpretation experiences, create opportunities to learn and help each other.

-I am Cristina Toma, born and raised in Bucharest, Romania, currently doing a PhD in geoconservation; to be specific, interpretation of geological heritage.
-Since 2015, I have worked in the Geopark field, first in the Buzau Land Aspiring Geopark as an interpreter, local community facilitator, sustainable development specialist and more – as it usually happens in the geoparks world.
-In addition, the case study for my PhD is related to the Buzau Land Aspiring Geopark.
-However, my first love was the Hateg UNESCO Global Geopark which inspired my dissertation paper in 2015, about the interpretation of natural and cultural heritage of an ‘industrial park’ from 100 years ago.
-Currently, I am working for the Hateg UNESCO Global Geopark and teaching a course on Sustainable Development in Geoparks within the geoconservation master’s programme at the Faculty of Geology and Geophysics at the University of Bucharest.
-I am the secretary of the Geological Society of Romania, Bucharest Branch and the secretary of the Romanian Geoparks Forum.
+I am Cristina Toma, born and raised in Bucharest, Romania.
+I am currently doing a PhD in geoconservation – interpretation of geological heritage, to be specific.
+I have worked in Geoparks since 2015, first in the Buzau Land UNESCO Global Geopark, as an interpreter, local community facilitator, sustainable development specialist and more.
+The case study for my PhD is related to Buzau Land Geopark.
+Nevertheless, my first love was Hateg UNESCO Global Geopark on which I completed my dissertation paper in 2015, about interpretation of natural and cultural heritage of a 100-year-old ‘industrial park’.
+Now I work for Hateg UNESCO Global Geopark and teach a course on Sustainable Development in Geoparks as part of the Geoconservation Master’s course from the Faculty of Geology and Geophysics, University of Bucharest.
+I also teach about interpretation on a microprogramme from the CIVIS consortium of universities (European Civic University).
+I am the secretary of The Geological Society of Romania, Bucharest Branch, and the secretary of the Romanian Geoparks Forum.

 Vida Ungar (Croatia)